domin-mnd/portfolio/docs/carousel-page.md

 ));
 ```

-> Note: Make sure to make the children of the Slide component smaller than the screen size.
+> **Note**: Make sure to make the children of the Slide component smaller than the screen size.
 Otherwise it will overflow the screen.

 ## Header